top of page

 If English is not your native language you will need to sit an SELT English language test there are 3 different language levels required on this occasion you will need to demonstrate you meet the highest level.

-1. SELT level A1 Test applies for Entry clearance (UK Spouse visa)
+1. SELT level A1 Test applies for Entry clearance (UK Partner visa)

-2. SELT level A2 Test applies for Further leave to remain (UK Spouse visa)
+2. SELT level A2 Test applies for Further leave to remain (Partner UK visa)

 3. SELT level B1 Test applies for Indefinite Leave to remain